gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 1. Update your sources, `sudo apt-get update`
 2. Install NetworkManager, `sudo apt-get install network-manager`.
 This will install a number of other packages as well.
+3. Install links text-based browser to confirm on captive portals, `sudo apt-get install links`.
-3. NetworkManager does not manage any interface defined in /etc/network/interfaces by default.
+4. NetworkManager does not manage any interface defined in /etc/network/interfaces by default.
 The easiest way to manage some interfaces using NetworkManager is to comment them out. `sudo nano /etc/network/interfaces`.

 ```
 auto lo